Why you should consider the University Campus Residency

 Residents at the University Campus Emergency Medicine program train in an internationally renowned medical center where Emergency Medicine receives great intra-institutional respect.
 The Level One trauma center at University Campus has 60 beds, seven major resuscitation suites, a Pediatric Emergency Department and sees over 85,000 patients per year.

-UA Emergency Medicine and its faculty work to excel in the profession and to execute and promote our department mission, which is to advance health and wellness through outstanding patient care and research while serving as educators and mentors to our residents, fellows and students.
+UArizona Emergency Medicine and its faculty work to excel in the profession and to execute and promote our department mission, which is to advance health and wellness through outstanding patient care and research while serving as educators and mentors to our residents, fellows and students.

 Our program offers a unique Southwest training experience that includes treating a high volume of patients from the Hispanic and Native American cultures, as well as underserved communities and rural and inner-city populations.
 The curriculum puts a heavy emphasis on Critical Care, point-of-care Emergency Ultrasound and Pediatric Emergency Medicine, while still covering all the core content of Emergency Medicine.

-Clinical training includes ride-along time with local EMS agencies including an option for ride-along time in air ambulances.
+Clinical training includes ride-along time with local EMS agencies including an option for a ride-along time in air ambulances.
 A dedicated ultrasound rotation during the first year lays the foundation for mastery of point-of-care emergency ultrasound throughout our residents’ training.
 Our residents care for patients with toxic exposures unique to the desert southwest.
 With fellowships in Emergency Ultrasound, Critical Care, Toxicology, EMS, Medical Simulation and Sports Medicine, our residents have significant exposure to all these Emergency Medicine subspecialties.

 Through the University Campus Residency Program, you’ll gain insightful academic experiences in emergency surgery and trauma, cardiology, toxicology, orthopedics, obstetrics, anesthesia, medical, surgical, and pediatric critical care.

 You will learn from the best: Our faculty are nationally recognized University of Arizona physicians and include experts in Toxicology, Sports Medicine, Pediatrics, EMS, Education, Research, Critical Care, Global Health, Emergency Ultrasound, Simulation, Medical Education and Disaster Preparedness.
+Click to see our faculty composite.

 Teaching Excellence is at our department’s core and with our dedicated efforts to advance the principles and practice of our specialty through original research, we have never been stronger.
 Our research has led to milestone achievements in prehospital care, cardiac arrest, trauma resuscitation, sepsis, medical education, medical toxicology, emergency bedside ultrasound, wilderness medicine and pediatric emergency medicine.